openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

     todo: fix stdlib and tests, then import only core by default
     todo: add escompat to spec and default

-Any compilation unit has all exported entities from the core packages of the standard library (see :ref:`Standard Library`) accessible (see :ref:`Accessible`) as simple names.
+All entities exported from the core packages of the standard library (see :ref:`Standard Library`) are accessible  as simple names (see :ref:`Accessible`) in any compilation unit.

 .. code-block:: typescript
    :linenos: